scottdh/pinch-cafe/README.md

 ## Development

-If you want access to the Github project, contact Scott, the project owner.
+If you want access to the [Github project](https://github.com/scottdh/pinch-cafe), contact [Scott Herrington](https://github.com/scottdh), the project owner.
 There is also a shared Google Drive folder where some content is placed.

 The hosted version used in the cafe is hosted on a server running [Web Console](https://github.com/dhicks6345789/web-console).